 So, you’re on board with the importance of social listening.
 But what should you keep in mind during the implementation phase?
 Glad you asked.

 Here are some social listening best practices to guide your strategy.

 1. Monitor all platforms.

 Anywhere your audience is, you should be too.
 This doesn’t necessarily mean that you need an account on every trendy platform that your audience might take part in, but it does mean that you should have a procedure for gathering info across the board.
-For most brands, this includes all the standard social platforms like Facebook, Instagram, and Twitter.
-It may also include TikTok, Pinterest, Reddit, Quora, LinkedIn, and anywhere else you think your audience spends time online.
-To help you out, we’ve even put together an article about a few social media platforms you might be wrongfully ignoring.
-Don’t miss out on valuable mention data just because you didn’t think to monitor one of these platforms.
+For most brands, this includes all the standard social platforms like Facebook, Instagram, and TikTok It may also include X (formerly known as Twitter), Pinterest, Reddit, and LinkedIn, and anywhere else you think your audience spends time online.
+Don’t miss out on valuable data just because you didn’t think to monitor one of these platforms.

 2. Don’t ignore your competitors.

 While it’s most important to track your own audience and mentions, keep up with those of your competitors, too.
 Competitor data will provide important context when interpreting your own data.
 Plus, if your audiences are similar enough, you can learn from what works and doesn’t work for your competitors and apply those learnings to your own audience.
 This saves you from having to test every single tactic you can come up with while still reaping the rewards of trying something new.